Preventing Falls In Older Adults

-Beyond these environmental factors, a older person may carry a falling hazard around with them in the form of clothing.
-Tight clothing can heat up too fast or restrict blood flow, causing an older adult to lose short term mental capacity or motor skills.
-Extremely loose clothing can put you at risk as well: it can get caught on doors, windows or furniture, causing a fall.
+Beyond these environmental factors, an older person may carry a falling hazard around with them in the form of clothing.
+Tight clothing can heat up too fast or restrict blood flow, causing an older adult to lose short-term mental capacity or motor skills.
+Extremely loose clothing can put you at risk as well: it can get caught on doors, windows, or furniture, causing a fall.

 With these risks in mind, you should begin putting together a strategy for avoiding falls.
 Here, the first line of defense is taking stock of—and taking steps to improve—your or your loved one’s physical and emotional state.
 Here are some of the most important physical and psychological issues you should consider.

 Once again, many falls have nothing to do with a person’s underlying medical condition.
 That said, however, your physical well-being is essential to an independent life, and physical fitness is the key to preventing falls.
 This includes a holistic program that includes nutrition, regimented exercise, and a general openness to physical activity throughout the day.
 You should also have your physical well-being checked far more often than younger adults, and you should get into the habit of listening to your body and consulting with your doctor about any unexpected symptoms.